jeremylt/LFAToolkit.jl/docs/src/background.md

 ## High Order Finite Elements

-Consider the specific case of the Topeliz operator representing a scalar PDE in 1D with the weak formulation given by Brown in [2],
+Consider the specific case of a Topeliz operator representing a scalar PDE in 1D with the weak formulation given by Brown in [2],

 ```math
 \int_{\Omega} v \cdot f_0 \left( u, \nabla u \right) + \nabla v : f_1 \left( u, \nabla u \right) = \int_{\Omega} f v, \forall v \in V
 ```

 for some suitable ``V \subseteq H_0^1 \left( \Omega \right)``.
-In this equation, ``\cdot`` represents contraction over fields and ``:`` represents contraction over fields and spatial dimension, both of which are omitted for the sake of clarity in this initial derivation.
+In this equation, ``\cdot`` represents contraction over fields and ``:`` represents contraction over fields and spatial dimensions, both of which are omitted for the sake of clarity in this initial derivation.
-Boundary terms have been omitted, as they are not present on the infinite unitform grid ``G_h``.
+Boundary terms have been omitted, as they are not present on the infinite uniform grid ``G_h``.

 Selecting a finite element basis, we can discretize the weak form and produce